 So….. are you ready to take that first step on The Journey and arrange a hearing assessment?

 The Initial Assessment

-- Ask you some questions about your ears and have a look in your ears to enable us to determine whether we should refer you to your doctor.
+- We ask you some questions about your ears and have a look in your ears to enable us to determine whether we should refer you to your doctor.

 - Make sure we properly understand how your hearing problem affects you.